 Engagement with the Indigenous and Afro-descendent populations near our operations is an important part of the work we do.
 Gran Tierra follows all laws and regulations stipulated by the United Nations Human Rights Council’s (UNHRC) Guiding Principles, and Colombian and Ecuadorian Law.
 At the heart of GTE’s success, building strong relationships is something very simple: respect for and understanding of the communities that it interacts with.

 GTE believes the culture, beliefs, and worldview of ethnic communities represent a great value.
 At all stages of the Company’s projects, it seeks to go Beyond Compliance, applying the highest national and international standards in terms of prior consultation, respecting, and welcoming the world view of ethnic communities.
 In 2022, GTE provided valuable information to the Colombian Ministry of the Interior about the existence and possible direct impact on ethnic communities still unrecognized by the State.
-Thanks to the information shared by the Company in one of its most recent projects, entitled “GÉNESIS”, the Ministry of Interior was able to include several Indigenous communities to the Prior Consultation process.
+Thanks to the information shared by the Company, the Ministry of Interior was able to include several Indigenous communities to the Prior Consultation process.
 All eight Prior Consultation processes within the Génesis Project that were opened in 2022 have been successfully finalized.

 For more information about GTE’s commitment to learning about its neighbours through listening and dialogue, while also protecting their culture and improving their quality of life, please read on to the stories below.